gkesh/Khopra-Billing-Server/README.md

-# BillPrinterAPI
+# Bill Print Server
-Java application to print bills based on the given order JSON  data
+Java application to print bills based on the given order JSON  data.

+This application was used as the backend server for the khopra web application which serves as a KOT/Digital Menu app.
+This is an older build of the khopra server and is now replaced by a Spring boot server using groovy and GraphQL.

 Opens a serversocket to recieve json data and print it using a connected printer.